carpentries-incubator/ml4bio-workshop/_episodes/05-logit-ann.md

 If we focus only on one feature, for example cell size, we can use logistic regression to predict the probability that the cell would be active.

 The logistic function of odds is a sum of the __weighted features__.
-Each feature is simply added together with a weight inside the logistic function.
+Each feature is simply multiplied by a weight and then added together inside the logistic function.
 So logistic regression treats each feature independently.
 This means that, unlike decision trees, logistic regression is unable to find interactions between features.
-For instance, copy number increase of a certain gene may only affect cell state if another gene is also mutated.
+An example of a feature interaction is if the copy number increase of a certain gene may only affect cell state if another gene is also mutated.
 This feature independence affects what type of rules logistic regression can learn.

 > ## Questions to consider
 >
-> What could be another example of 2 features that interact with each other?
+> What could be another example of two features that interact with each other?
 {: .challenge}

 An important characteristic of features in logistic regression is how they affect the probability.